konmik/collection-benchmark/README.md

 operations on list which allocated a new list every time.

 The most interesting and perspective is *Pass* - my new look on collection libraries.
-Instead of being lazy, it is strict, so it does not need to keep counters and temporary variables for each operation.
+Instead of being lazy, it is strict, so it does not need to keep excessive temporary variables.
 It also does not need to call `hasNext` for each processed item so it is thread-safe.
 *Pass* adds **from 2x to 5x less overhead** than lazy streaming libraries.